 - All participants are asked to use the rear (Clinton St.) entrance of the Library.

-- Any application may be rejected or previously granted permission withdrawn for violation of the meeting room policy.
+- Any application may be rejected or previously granted permission withdrawn for violation of the Use of Public Meeting Rooms policy.

 - All organizations, groups or businesses will agree to hold the Library harmless from any loss, damage, liability, costs and/or expense that may arise during, or be caused in any way by, such use of the Library facilities.

 - In the event of cancellation of the use of the meeting room by the Library due to an emergency, the Library is not obligated to provide an alternate meeting space.

 - Groups using the facilities agree to leave the room and equipment in the same condition it was prior to their meeting.
 Extra custodial costs or costs of damages incurred as a result of the group using the meeting room shall be paid by the applicant.